CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

 `s1mple` thinks he is talking to `Stewie2k`, judging by the *"top100 player"* remark.

-    (voice) coL. Dephh: One pushed mid, 3hp, I had bomb for some reason.
+    (voice) ptr: One pushed mid, 3hp, I had bomb for some reason.
 He is right there.
     (voice) fREAKAZOID: s1mple, why do you aim at the ground when you run around?

 Then some in-game callouts: